srvanderplas/FeatureHierarchy/FullPaper/Revision/ReviewerComments.md

  - *One part of the description would be an extended README for the github repo.
 We need to clean it up, too ...*
 - Perceived saliency (ability to identify target) may not mean increased comprehension
     - *valid point, but if you don't see the signal clearly in a non-lineup plot, you can't comprehend whatever it is the creator of the plot was trying to get across...*
+    - *Is there some cognitive research on saliency versus comprehension? - There was an Infovis paper in 2013 and 2016 on memorability of graphs.*
 - Task description in a separate subsection, not buried within the participant recruitment subsection
 - Fig 11 is confusing, given that plot types associated with clustering have a lower probability of correct target evaluations.
 What is the frequency of cluster vs. trend target selection in a plain graph?
     - *We added the odds for selecting the cluster over the trend target for the plain graph.*
+    - *The confusion arises from the problem, that while overall the probability of identifying a target decreases, the odds are still in favor of the clustering target.
+We might need to add something on the gini index.*
 - How do subjective confidence scores correlate with incorrect evaluations or estimated odds as shown in Fig 11?
     - *They don't.
 Is this consistent with other Mturk studies?*
     - *This is pretty consistent with our findings - there's some discussion in the 'Comparing designs' infovis paper*